SNMP Information

 Management Information Base (MIB)

 Each of these pieces of information (packet statistics, page hits, configuration) is kept in a database described by a Management Information Base (a MIB in SNMP parlance.)
-There are a many different MIBs, describing many different aspects of a computer's operation.
+There are a many different MIBs, describing many different aspects of a computer operation.

 MIB Variables and OIDs (Object Identifiers)